Lawrence137/phase-1-wk1-code-challenge/README.md

         cd phase-1-wk1-code-challenge

-- (Optional) Open it in ``Visual Studio Code``
+- (Option 1) Open it in ``Visual Studio Code`` by typing;

         code .

 - (Alternate Option) Open it in any editor of your choice.

+- Then type;

+      npm install

 # Running the application
-Running the application is very straight forward.
-Run the command of the relevant .js file in the terminal;
-For Toy problem 1, run the application on the live server.
-For Toy problem 2, run the command node gradeGenerator.js in the terminal.
-For Toy problem 3, run the command node salary.js in the terminal.
+After cloning the application and opening it using Visual Studio Code or the editor of your choice, the methods for running the application are as follows;
+CHALLENGE 1
+Install an extension named live server on Visual Studio Code or the editor of your choice.
+Right click on the file named gradeGenerator.html and select the option open with live server.
+A window with the title Grade Generator should open in your browser.
+Enter your score inside the text box that's below the header 'Enter Your Score'  and click the button grade that's below the text box.
+Your grade should be printed below it.

+CHALLENGE 2
+After opening the application on Visual Studio Code, click on the file named ``speedDetector.js``.
+Navigate to the bottom of the code, the section commented '// Testing the code'.
+Delete the figure 160 inside ``console.log(carSpeed(160));`` and input the speed you'd want to test.
+Now navigate to the top of the page and click ``Terminal``.
+Select ``New Terminal``.
+A terminal should open at the bottom of the page.
+Navigate to it and type in the command 'node speedDetector.js' and hit enter.
+Your reply should be printed below your command in the terminal.

+CHALLENGE 3
+After opening the application on Visual Studio Code, click on the file named ``salary.js``.
+Navigate to the bottom of the code, the section commented '// Testing the code'.
+Delete the figures inside ``console.log(netSalary(98000000,4600));`` and input the figures you'd want to test.
+Now navigate to the top of the page and click ``Terminal``.
+Select ``New Terminal``.
+A terminal should open at the bottom of the page.
+Navigate to it and type in the command 'node salary.js' and hit enter.
+The relevant figures should be printed below your command in the terminal.

 # challenge 1